 Struggling to train your reactive dog?
 This expert’s five simple tips are just what you need

-An overreaction to common stimuli in their environment, reactivity can present in a variety of different ways.
+An overreaction to common stimuli in their environment, reactivity in dogs can present in a variety of different ways.
 Perhaps your dog lunges at other dogs or barks incessantly every time the doorbell rings.
 Whatever the behavior, reactivity requires more than just the best dog treats in order to be overcome.

 When it comes to what causes reactivity in dogs, the answer is complex.
 While reactive behavior can have many different causes, three of the most common are anxiety, improper socialization and a lack of education around dog walking etiquette.